What is Veterinary Physiotherapy?

 A typical session with Jo Seddon Porteous begins with taking a thorough history and understanding your animal's lifestyle, injury, or concerns.

 We carry out movement and gait analysis, careful assessment of posture and musculoskeletal function, then design a tailored treatment plan.
-You'll receive practical advice, a customised home exercise programme, and a clear pathway for progress,delivered at your location, whether Bath, Bristol, or Wells.
+You'll receive practical advice, a customised home exercise programme, and a clear pathway for progress, delivered at your location, whether Bath or Bristol.

 Ready to Help Your Animal Move Better?